docker-library/faq/SIGNING.md

 ​
 ## Can I use OpenPubkey to sign my own images on GitHub?
 ​
-We recommend you do not use OpenPubkey to signed images for production use yet.
+We recommend you do not use OpenPubkey to sign images for production use yet.

 That said, we plan to update the [_Build and push Docker images_ GitHub Action](https://github.com/marketplace/actions/build-and-push-docker-images) to sign images with OpenPubkey by default.
 Until then, a small change to your GitHub Actions workflow will be necessary if you want to give it a try.
 See the [GitHub Actions workflow in the openpubkey/demo repository](https://github.com/openpubkey/demo/blob/b6d10590e5333378d91ff4f15bf63ae0bc0c9d28/.github/workflows/docker-build.yaml#L37-L40) for an example of how to do this.